 In this section, first, we will show the problems of the position estimation by GPS.
-Thereafter, we will show our proposed method which uses the distance sensor and the previous position information.
+As a worst case, we assume that the number of the observable good satellites is three.
+Thereafter, we will show our proposed method that uses the distance sensor and the previous position information.